In London, as in all of the UK, cars drive on the left.

 Car hire in London

-Car hire companies have offices at London's main points of arrival, including airports and major train stations, and cars can be booked in advance.
+Car hire companies often have offices at London's main points of arrival, including airports and major train stations, and cars can be booked in advance.

 Accessible driving and car hire in London